jonathanolson/slither/notes/patterns.md

     - We probably already have generated ALL (or almost all) of the rules we will actually want.
     - Is this... essentially a unique infimum?
     - [!!!]
 NOTE: we only need this to be unique TO ISOMORPHISM
   -
+  - Also, "only" patterns that have a "generalization" (e.g. still valid without "only") would be good to filter out maybe?
+  -
   - Can we... categorize "usefulness" or how common it is for a pattern?
     - NOTE: Symmetry arguments probably help (if it has more automorphisms... it is more likely to be useful)